 AAPL reported Q2’19 earnings last week and they were pretty good.
-However, given the most recent tariff news, Apple’s stock has declined over 10% in two days.
+However, given the most recent tariff news and Apple has a supply chain overseas, stock has declined over 10% in two days.
 What is the market pricing in?

 A simple way of expressing the markets new view is to say, “what is the change in stock price implying about EPS estimates?”

 The price change in stock is therefore equal to the change in earnings estimates.

 So the market is essentially pricing in a China impact of at least 11.7% to earnings.
 Is that reasonable?
 That could be from a 10% tariff or a retaliation against a US producer like Apple.

 After skimming AAPL’s filings, I found that China represents ~20% of sales.
 Assuming this business is of similar margin to the whole company, that means that ~$10.8BN of net income comes from China, or $2.4 / share.
 Since the market is implying the earnings estimates need to come down by ~$1.5 / share, one could simply say that the market is implying 62% of AAPL’s China earnings are gone ($1.50 out of $2.40).

 Obviously, it isn’t that simple (for example, the market could price in some slowdown in AAPL’s other regions due to a slowing global economy).